2K12 Kub: 1982 Lebanon war

 The Syrians also deployed the 2K12 Kub to Lebanon in 1981 after the Israelis shot down Syrian helicopters near Zahlé.
 The SAM batteries were placed in the Bekaa Valley near the Beirut-Damascus road.
 They remained close to the existing Syrian air defense system but could not be fully integrated into it.
 Early in the 1982 Lebanon war, the Israeli Air Force concentrated on suppressing the SAM threat in the Beqaa Valley, launching Operation Mole Cricket 19.
 The result was a complete success.
 Several 2K12 Kub batteries, along with S-75s and S-125 systems, were destroyed in a single day.
 While Syria's own air defenses remained largely intact, its forces in Lebanon were left exposed to attacks by Israeli strike aircraft for the remainder of the war.
-It has been reported, however, that at least one Israeli F-4 Phantom fighter-bomber was shot down in the area by an SA-6 on July 24, 1982.
+It has been reported, however, that at least one Israeli F-4 Phantom fighter-bomber was shot down in the area by a 2K12 Kub on July 24, 1982.